lylamnrose/style-guide-manager/README.md

 ## How this was built — and what's mine vs. what's the AI's

 I'm a student with limited coding experience.
-The actual code in this project — almost all of the JavaScript, almost all of the CSS — was written by Claude (Anthropic's AI assistant), through what's sometimes called *vibe coding*: I described the product I wanted in plain English, looked at what Claude built, told it what to change, and repeated until it was good.
+The actual code in this project, almost all of the JavaScript, almost all of the CSS, was written by Claude (Anthropic's AI assistant), through what's sometimes called *vibe coding*: I described the product I wanted in plain English, looked at what Claude built, told it what to change, and repeated until it was good.

 What I contributed: